Stairs: Historic uses

-Alternating tread stairs or 'Witches stairs'
+Alternating tread stairs

-Where there is insufficient space for the full run length of normal stairs, alternating tread stairs may be used.
-Alternating tread stairs allow for a safe forward-facing descent of very steep stairs.
+Where there is insufficient space for the full run length of normal stairs, "alternating tread stairs" may be used (other names are "paddle stairs", "zig-zag stairs", or "double-riser stairs").
+Alternating tread stairs can be designed to allow for a safe forward-facing descent of very steep stairs (however, designs with recessed treads or footholds do not have this feature).
 The treads are designed such that they alternate between treads for each foot: one step is wide on the left side; the next step is wide on the right side.
 There is insufficient space on the narrow portion of the step for the other foot to stand, hence the person must always use the correct foot on the correct step.
-The slope of alternating tread stairs can be as high as 65 degrees as opposed to standard stairs, which are almost always less than 45 degrees.
-The advantage of alternating tread stairs is that people can descend face forward.
-The only other alternative in such short spaces would be a ladder which requires backward-facing descent.
-Alternating tread stairs may not be safe for small children, the elderly or the physically challenged.
-Building codes typically classify them as ladders and will only allow them where ladders are allowed, usually basement or attic utility or storage areas not frequently accessed.
+The slope of alternating tread stairs can be as high as 65° as opposed to standard stairs, which are almost always less than 45°.

+An advantage of some alternating tread stairs is that people can descend while facing forward, in the direction of travel.
+The only other alternative in such short spaces would be a ladder, which requires a backward-facing descent.
+Alternating tread stairs may not be safe for small children, the elderly, or the physically challenged.
+Building codes typically classify them as ladders, and will only allow them where ladders are allowed, usually basement or attic utility or storage areas infrequently accessed.